The “Always-On” Cycle: Time Poverty, Burnout, and the Screen-Stress Pattern

 At first, it feels like relief.
 But after scrolling for a while, you realize you actually feel more exhausted, lethargic, foggy, and anxious than before.

 This pattern is increasingly common.
-It reflects how prolonged mental strain, limited opportunities for rest, and digitally mediated work shape nervous system state — and why, once we’re depleted, we default to habits that match the nervous system’s current state rather than allowing it to slow down.
+It reflects how prolonged mental strain, limited opportunities for rest, and digitally mediated work shape nervous system state — and why, once we’re depleted, we default to habits that match our nervous system’s current state, rather than allowing it to slow down.

 1. Time Poverty as a Lived Experience

 Time poverty describes the ongoing sense that there is too much to do and not enough time to do it.
-Many people feel constantly behind, rushed, or unable to fully disengage.
+Many people feel constantly behind, rushed, or unable to fully disengage from the work day.

-2. How Work Structure Contributes to Time Poverty
+2. Modern Work Structure Contributes to Time Poverty

-This experience has become more common as workdays have become less clearly defined.
+Time poverty as a lived experience has become more common as work days have become less clearly defined.

-Hybrid and work-from-home arrangements mean work happens through the same devices and in the same physical spaces used for personal life.
+Hybrid and work-from-home arrangements mean work often happens through the same devices and in the same physical spaces used in one’s personal life.
 Someone might spend the day working from the living room, then try to relax in that same space by turning on the TV or scrolling.
-Notifications continue to arrive — some work-related, some personal — making it harder for the nervous system to recognize that work has actually ended.
+Notifications continue to arrive — some work-related, some personal — making it harder for the nervous system to recognize that the work day has actually ended.

-Without clear cues that signal a shift out of work mode, the nervous system stays active.
-Over time, days begin to feel compressed and demanding — contributing directly to the experience of time poverty, even if total working hours haven’t increased.
+Without a clear cue, either through change of environment or device use signalling a shift out of work, the nervous system continues to stay alert and vigilant.
+Over time, this causes each day to feel increasingly compressed and demanding, contributing to the experience of time poverty, even if total working hours have not increased.

 3. When Time Poverty, Reduced Boundaries, and Digital Overstimulation Compound

-When time feels scarce, work boundaries blur, and stimulation stays high throughout the day, the nervous system has fewer chances to slow down.
+When time feels scarce, work boundaries blur, and digital stimulation stays high until the very end of the day, the nervous system has fewer chances to slow down.

-Ongoing engagement — reacting, tracking, multi-tasking, and problem-solving — combines with constant sensory input from screens, keeping the system oriented toward alertness.
+Ongoing engagement — reacting, tracking, multi-tasking, and problem-solving combines with constant sensory input from screens, keeping the system oriented toward constant processing.

 Over time, this level of sustained overstimulation contributes directly to burnout.